✍️

 Once finished, you can proceed to write the installer onto a USB drive.

-• Select Downloaded Installer
+• Select downloaded Installer

 • Success Prompt